Nexusoft/NexusMiner/README.md

 List of supported [FPGA boards](https://github.com/Nexusoft/NexusMiner/blob/v2.0/docs/fpga_support.md).

 ## Prime Channel
-The miner currently supports CPU prime mining, solo only.
+The miner currently supports prime mining for CPU and GPU (Beta), solo only.
 CPU prime mining is useful for development and testnet work but is not competitive with GPU prime mining on main net.
 ## Wallet Setup

 Ensure you are on latest wallet daemon release 5.0.x or greater.
 Ensure wallet has been unlocked for mining.